Pelemenguin/EverythingTinkering/README.md

 ## Why is there Python files in a modpack using KubeJS / What is `texture_generator` for

 This `texture_generator` is a Python project that can batch-generate TiC textures.

+# How can I play this modpack

+(Make sure Python3 is installed. )
+Download source code and run `build.py`.
+Then a modpack file is created.
+(I'm using Python because I didn't learn Java.)